pac-dev/notes/content/waveguides.md

 ## Controlling the Pitch

 The first model's pitch was simply determined by the delay length.
 You may have noticed that's not the case anymore: change the inner filter's frequency, and the pitch also changes.
 Why?
 Simply because digital filters are based on delay, so by introducing a filter, we're changing the total length of the cumulative delay line.
-Because of this, in order to make the model produce the desired pitch, we need to establish the relationship between delay length, filter frequency, and pitch.
+In order to make the model produce the desired pitch, we need to establish the relationship between delay length, filter frequency, and pitch.
 Should be easy to produce an exact solution, right?
 Not really.
 Depending on the filter, the final pitch might have register changes and inharmonicity yielding a pitch that's more of a psycho-acoustic impression than a mathematically precise value.
 This means an exact solution would require some real effort, but thankfully we don't actually need to use our brains: we can use regression instead!
 Just measure how the filter affects the pitch and fit an equation onto it.
 For simple lowpass filters, we obtain something in the form:

 $$